 This course is an introduction to philosophy: what philosophy is, what its objectives are and what its major areas of focus and its methods are.
 The course is organized around a study of major problems and pertinent questions in philosophy, including the nature of being, of the world, of the person, of knowing, and of human conduct.
 These philosophical problems and related issues are explored through selected readings in philosophy that introduce the student to major philosophers within the Western philosophical tradition.
-Co-requisite: ENG 101 or Division approval.
+Co-requisite: ENG 101.
 3 lecture hours per week.
 3 credit hours.

-PHI 206 History of Ancient and Medieval Philosophy
+▲ PHI 206 History of Ancient and Medieval Philosophy

 This course is a study of the major figures and movements in Western thought from the early Greeks to the end of the Middle Ages.
 The central part of the course is devoted to Plato, Aristotle, Augustine, and Thomas Aquinas.
 Selected works are read and analyzed.
-Prerequisites: ENG 089, ENG 099, HIS 101-102 or Division approval.
+Prerequisites: HIS 101-102.
 3 lecture hours per week.
 3 credit hours.